 Click the Settings icon on the top right corner to go to settings.
 And from there, click Relaunch in Desktop Mode.
-Google Chrome will now restart into the normal mode.
+Google Chrome will now restart into normal mode.
 This is your regular Google Chrome (non-metro mode).
 Alt+F is your keyboard shortcut.
 I hope you got that fixed.

-How do I get Chrome on Windows 11 to Show in a Resizeable Window?
+Show Chrome in a Resizeable Window?

 Same answer as above.
 Alt+F is your keyboard shortcut.
 Alternatively, choose Relaunch in Desktop Mode from the Settings menu (the bacon icon).

-How do I Exit Chrome Full-Screen Mode on Windows 11
+Exit Chrome Full-Screen Mode on Windows 11

 The same answer again.
 It would be best if you exited out of the Metro Mode.
 Press Alt + F.